Back to the search results

 Explanation

-Die Kliniken bieten Famulaturen über unterschiedliche Zeiträume an. Ärzte im praktischen Jahr werden in allen Kliniken eingesetzt.
-Es besteht die Möglichkeit der eigenständigen Patientenbetreuung unter Supervision und die Teilnahme an klinikinternen Fortbildungen und wöchentlichen PJ-Seminaren.
+Die Kliniken bieten Famulaturen über unterschiedl.
+Zeiträume an. Ärzte im praktischen Jahr können in allen Kliniken eingesetzt werden.
+Es besteht die Möglichkeit der eigenständigen Pat.-Betreuung unter Supervision und die Teilnahme an klinikinternen Fortbildungen & wöchentlichen PJ-Seminaren (AB).

 Explanation